 Important Considerations:

-• Choosing a board-certified plastic surgeon is vital to achieve optimal results.
+• Choosing a board-certified Cosmetic Surgeon is vital to achieve optimal results.

 • Discuss any concerns or desired outcomes with your surgeon to tailor the procedure.